-Daniel Durgin, Tantasqua Regional School District Superintendent break ground in September 2010 and be completed in the spring of 2013.
-The building improvements will allow the elementary school to move to full-day kindergarten.
-The project will also include sustainable building practices aimed at increasing its energy and water efficiency and improving its environmental performance under the Massachusetts Collaborative for High Performance Schools Criteria (MA - CHPS).
-For example, rainwater will be collected for the flushing of toilets, reducing interior water use.
+The Town of Sturbridge is in the process of constructing a renovation and addition to the 1972 Burgess Elementary School building.
+The \$34 million project broke ground in September 2010 and will be completed in the spring of 2013.7 The building improvements will allow the elementary school to move to full-day kindergarten.
+The project will also include sustainable building practices aimed at increasing its energy and water efficiency and improving its environmental performance under the Massachusetts Collaborative for High Performance Schools Criteria (MA - CHPS).8 For example, rainwater will be collected for the flushing of toilets, reducing interior water use.